Fred Thompson: Initial acting career

-Marie Ragghianti's case became the subject of a book, Marie, written by Peter Maas and published in 1983.
+Marie Ragghianti's case became the subject of a book, Marie, which was written by Peter Maas and published in 1983.
 The film rights were purchased by director Roger Donaldson, who, after traveling to Nashville to speak with the people involved with the original case, asked Thompson if he wanted to play himself.
 The resulting film, Marie, was Thompson's first acting role and was released in 1985.
 Roger Donaldson then cast Thompson in the part of CIA director Marshall in the 1987 film No Way Out.
 He played the head of FBI special-agent training in the 1988 comedy Feds; in the trailer, the FBI disclaimed any connection with the film.
-In 1990, he was cast as Ed Trudeau, the head of Dulles Airport, in the action sequel Die Hard 2, as Rear Admiral Painter in The Hunt for Red October, and as Big John, the President of NASCAR, in the movie Days of Thunder (patterned on Big Bill France).
-Thompson went on to appear in many films and television shows.
+In 1990, he was cast as Ed Trudeau, the head of Dulles Airport, in the action sequel Die Hard 2, as Rear Admiral Painter in The Hunt for Red October, and as Big John, the President of NASCAR, in the movie Days of Thunder (patterned on 'Big' Bill France).

+Thompson went on to be cast in many films including as Tom Broadbent in Cape Fear (1991) and White House Chief of Staff Harry Sargent in In the Line of Fire (1993).
 A 1994 New York Times profile wrote, "When Hollywood directors need someone who can personify governmental power, they often turn to him."
-He portrayed a fictional President of the United States in Last Best Chance, as well as two historical presidents: Ulysses S. Grant in Bury My Heart at Wounded Knee (2007) and the voice of Andrew Jackson in Rachel and Andrew Jackson: A Love Story (both produced for TV).
-He also appeared on the television sitcom Roseanne.
+He also appeared in several television shows including Roseanne, Matlock and (eventually) a role on Law & Order.